Last Updated on

 I didn’t have any need for ActiveCampaign’s customer service, but anything I’ve read about them was positive.

-Quite frankly, I don’t feel like the usability of Drip would be well-suited to an email newbie, certainly not somebody who refuses to get on board with the slightly more technical aspects of contemporary marketing – they do exist.
+Quite frankly, I don’t feel like the usability of Drip would be well-suited to an email newbie looking to get started with smart looking email sequences.
+On the other hand, certainly not somebody who refuses to get on board with the slightly more technical aspects of contemporary marketing – they do exist.

 Firstly, when you head into their email editor, it’s default setting is for HTML.
 There’s no drag-and-drop feature here.
 I couldn’t find any kind of templates either, which pretty much means that you’re on you own.
 Newbies shouldn’t write it off based on this though.

 Quite frankly, if you’ve got some smarts, you’ll be able to pick one of the hundreds of marketing emails that we receive all the time, and extract its HTML code, copying and pasting that into Drip, and editing it to your own business needs.